Slasher film: Recent works

 both of which were critical successes with 80% and 93% respectively on Rotten Tomatoes.
 Don't Breathe (2016) was a commercial success with 10.3 million admissions and an 88% critical approval on Rotten Tomatoes. like The Strangers: Prey at Night (2018), Hell Fest (2018), Haunt (2019) and There's Someone Inside Your House (2021) found success on streaming services such as Shudder and Netflix, while Eli Roth's long-awaited Thanksgiving (2023) was a minor hit at the box office with 3.5 million admissions.

 A series of original, low-budget slasher franchises began to emerge in the early 2020s.
 Damien Leone's Terrifier (2016) drew attention for its villain Art the Clown (David Howard Thornton) and its inventive practical effects, Leone's received much more attention and positive reviews (86% on Rotten Tomatoes) with many reviewers commenting on the development of its final girl (played by Lauren LaVera).
 Released by Bloody Disgusting, Terrifier 2 became a box office success with over one million domestic admissions.
 Terrifier 3 was released in 2024 with Leone, Thornton, and LaVera returning.
 The film became the highest-grossing unrated film of all time, raking in over $50 million in box office.
 Also working on low-budgets for independent distributor A24, director Ti West delivered a trilogy of slashers that received critical acclaim.
 West's first film, the 1970s-set X (2022), starred Mia Goth, Scott Mescudi, Brittany Snow, and Jenna Ortega and scored 94% on Rotten Tomatoes and sold over a million tickets.
 West reunited with Goth for X's 1920s-set prequel Pearl (2022), which scored even higher at 93% and sold just under a million tickets.
 Both X and Pearl were successful on streaming downloads.
 X's 1980s-set sequel MaXXXine, the final film in the trilogy, also stars Goth and was released in 2024.

-Blumhouse Productions released Happy Death Day (2017) and Truth or Dare (2018).
-Pitched as Groundhog Day (1993) meets Scream (1996), Happy Death Day was a sleeper hit, selling 6.2 million tickets at the box office.
+Blumhouse Productions released Happy Death Day in 2017.
+Pitched as Groundhog Day (1993) meets Scream (1996), the film was a sleeper hit, selling 6.2 million tickets at the box office.
 It was followed by Happy Death Day 2U in 2019, which only had half its predecessor's admissions with 3 million tickets sold.
 Happy Death Day's director, Christopher Landon, returned for Freaky (2020), which mixed Freaky Friday (2003) with Friday the 13th (1980).
 Starring Kathryn Newton and Vince Vaughn, Freaky was released during the COVID-19 Pandemic, becoming a hit on streaming services and received favorable critical reviews.
 The success of Happy Death Day and Freaky inspired a wave of high-concept slasher comedies, including Totally Killer and It's a Wonderful Knife (both 2023).